 • This weightage is considered for computing CIE for the Project Work at VIII semester.
 The paper presentation and participation in hobby project exhibition & other activities mentioned above may be in any semester (I to VIII sem.).

-In view of the proposed weightage for co-curricular activities, following is the modification in the break up of CIE for Major Project.
+In view of the weightage for co-curricular activities, following is the break up of CIE for Major Project.